facebookresearch/pysparnn/README.md

 # PySparNN
 Approximate Nearest Neighbor Search for Sparse Data in Python!
 This library is well suited to finding nearest neighbors in sparse, high dimensional spaces (like text documents).

-Out of the box, PySparNN supports Cosine Similarity.
+Out of the box, PySparNN supports Cosine Distance (1 - cosine_similarity).

 PySparNN benefits:
  * Designed to be efficent on sparse data (both on memory and cpu).